Frequently asked questions

 Do I need a Provincial Attestation Letter (PAL) for my study permit?

 A Provincial Attestation Letter (PAL) is required as part of the study permit application process and serves as proof that you, as an international student, are included in the institution’s allocation.
-PALs are requested by the university to the Provincial Government.
+PALs are requested by the university from the Provincial Government.
 Once available, the university uploads the PAL to you on the Applicant Portal.
+It may take up to 10 days to receive the PAL.

 -